superkeaibb/superkeaibb.github.io/_pages/about.md

 👋 Hi, I’m Bo Guo, a Master's student at Beihang University, advised by <a href='https://wensijia.work/'>Prof. Sijia Wen</a> and <a href='https://iai.buaa.edu.cn/info/1147/3231.htm'>Academician Zhiming Zheng</a>, and collaborating closely with <a href='https://zhao1f.github.io/'>Prof. Yifan Zhao</a>.
 My research focuses on **3D reconstruction** and **neural rendering of avatars**.
 I aim to bridge geometry precision and dynamic realism in 3D digital human reconstruction.

-I’m looking for a Ph.D. position for Fall 2026.
-Please see my [CV](docs/CV.pdf) for more information.

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 Our paper, “TGA: True-to-Geometry Avatar Dynamic Reconstruction,” was accepted to NeurIPS 2025 as a spotlight paper!